 This way, both the mu and sigma parameters are shared.
-Which way works out to be more efficient will depend on the shape of the data; if the sizes are small, the simple vectorization may be faster, but for moderate to large sized groups, the full expansion should be faster.
+Which way works out to be more efficient will depend on the shape of the data; if the sizes are small, the

-25.9.
+26.9.
 Exploiting sufficient statistics

 In some cases, models can be recoded to exploit sufficient statistics in estimation.
 This can lead to large efficiency gains compared to an expanded model.
 For example, consider the following Bernoulli sampling model.